kakposoe/laravel-view-generator/README.md

 ### Register Service Provider

-If you use laravel < 5.5, Add service provider to `config/app.php` in `providers` section
+If you use Laravel < 5.5, Add service provider to `config/app.php` in `providers` section
 ```php
 Kakposoe\LaravelViewGenerator\LaravelViewGeneratorServiceProvider::class,
 ```